manpreet711/UserLoginFrontend/README.md

 #Frontend

-statting point of the application is index.js
+Statting point of the application is index.js

 To start the script run the command "npm start"